 Trade Forex Trading

-In stock index trading, classic divergence is used as a possible signal for a trend reversal and is used by traders when looking for an area where price could reverse and begin going in the opposite market direction.
+In trading, classic divergence is used as a possible signal for a trend reversal and is used by traders when looking for an area where price could reverse and begin going in the opposite market direction.
 For this reason this stock indices setup is used as a low risk entry method and also as an accurate way of exit out of a trade.

 This strategy is a low risk technique to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
 However, this is one technique with very many whipsaws and most traders do not recommend using it.